hanamagouda9611/map-poi-app/README.md

 ## 🔧 Tech Stack

 *Frontend*:
-1.React.js (for dynamic UI)
-Leaflet.js or Mapbox GL JS (for interactive maps)
+React.js (for dynamic UI),Leaflet.js or Mapbox GL JS (for interactive maps)

 *Backend*:
-Node.js with Express.js (API server)
+Node.js with Express.js
+OR Python FastAPI

 *Database*:
 PostgreSQL with PostGIS (for geographic data support)